 Want to know more about Germany?
 Check out our podcast.
 We have an insider's guide to the coolest spots in Berlin and find out how to Eurail around Germany.

-Germany isn't the kind of place you will ever really feel unsafe, but as a tourist you will stick out like tofu at a bratwurst stand, so there are some sneaky scams you need to be aware of.
+Tourists in Germany will stick out like tofu at a bratwurst stand.
+Here are the scams and cons you need to be aware of.

 How to make the most of your time at the world's largest 16-day beer festival.